 Hooray for spring, with new life appearing and new hopes arising - plenty to celebrate!
-For cards, books, music, rosaries and other piety items, jewellery or email or phone Canberra's independent Christian Open 9am-5.30pm bookshop on Platform 2 Monday to Friday, of the Woden Bus 10am-3pm Saturday closed on public holidays Interchange.
+For cards, books, music, rosaries and other piety items, jewellery or gifts for all occasions, visit, email or phone Canberra's independent Christian bookshop on Platform 2 of the Woden Bus Interchange.